BlueWinds/EnvironmentalDesignMasks/README.md

 In `settings.json`, it is recommended to set `trace: false` when distributing to users.
 The trace logging level is extremely useful for modpack developers, but redundant and not very useful in bug reports.
 Leaving `debug: true` is recommended, as it contains information useful for diagnosing any issues users may encounter.

 ## Selecting Moods
 EDM overrides the basegame logic for how Moods are selected.

-### Biomes
-Mood selection is based on the map's biome.
-The complete list of base game biomes is:
-- `biomeIcyGlacier`
-- `biomeIcyTundra`
-- `biomeAridBadlands`
-- `biomeAridDesert`
-- `biomeVerdantHighlands`
-- `biomeVerdantLowlands`
-- `biomeVerdantJungle`
-- `biomeBarrenMars`
-- `biomeBarrenMoon`

-And added by Urban Warfare expansion:
-- `biomeCityUrban`

-Urban maps require no special handling by mod authors.
-If a player does not own the expansion, they simply won't get maps with urban terrain, and no custom moods or settings from this mod related to it will come up.
-The assets and definitions are all included in the base game, so there will be no null references

-### Contracts
 When generating a contract, EDM first assembles a list of all potential Moods, then draws one from the hat.
 This is done in two steps.

 0. If the contract specifies a `mapMood`, this will be used, bypassing all other steps.
 1. If the biome exists in `biomeMoods`, then each Mood is added to the list a number of times equal to its values.